AVoid.

 Medication

-Medication is the most effective solution, with 80% of patients responding positively, significantly enhancing focus and executive functioning.
+Most effective solution, with 80% of patients responding positively, significantly improving focus and executive functioning.

 Executive Function Coaching

-Coaching helps students develop skills like time management and goal-setting through personalized sessions, empowering them to better manage academic tasks.
+Helps students develop skills like time management & goal-setting via personalized sessions, empowering them to better manage academic tasks.

 Cognitive Behavioral Therapy (CBT)